 - To gain funding to conduct our own direct research on the benefits of social circus, especially to physically, mentally or financially disadvantaged young people.
 If you are a funding body looking to organise some research on the benefits of teaching performance arts and circus skills to disadvantaged young people – then we would be happy to hear from you regarding any collaborations.

-Click below for a link to a recent article on the inclusion benefits of teaching circus skills as part of PE in Wales.
+Click below for a link to a recent article on the inclusion benefits of teaching circus skills as part of PE in Wales (see also).

 Juggling the timetable: why every school should teach circus skills in PE lessons